-Urinary Tract Infection occurs when some microbes from the skin or rectum enters your urinary tract through urethra and causes an infection there.
+Urinary Tract Infection occurs when some microbes from the skin or rectum enter your urinary tract through the urethra and causes an infection there.
 These microbes can be bacteria, viruses and, in some rare cases, fungi as well.

 What is The Function of Urinary Tract?

 Your urinary tract is responsible for separating excretory material from the water you consume that becomes urine and then storing it in your bladder.
 Your kidneys process and make urine which is then sent through tubes called a ureter into the bladder.

 The bladder is a pouch kind of organ that stores urine until you are ready to relieve yourself which is done through an opening which is called urethra.

 The infection can be in any part of your urinary tract and can hinder its normal activity.
 These infections are more common in lower part of the urinary tract i.e. urethra and bladder than in upper part i.e. kidney and ureters.
 Generally, infections in upper urinary tract are more painful than lower tract.

 Accordingly, the infections are given different names based on the location of these infections.
 The infection in bladder, kidney and urethra is called cystitis, pyelonephritis and urethritis respectively.
 Infection in ureters are quite rare.

 How is Urinary Tract Infection Caused?

 The infection is caused by bacteria that live around your anus and in your skin.
 There are risk factors that increase your chance to be infected by these bacteria.
 The reasons of UTIs include: